Part B: Non-Academic Discipline Procedure

 1.1 Unless the breach is a breach of academic and professional integrity (General Regulations 13–23 inclusive, with the exception of Regulation 16 which shall be treated as a non-academic discipline matter), any incident which may breach the University’s Regulations shall in the first instance be referred to:

-1.1.2. the Student Life Manager (where the alleged breach is of any other Regulation or a combination including Regulation 9).
+1.1.2.
+The Disciplinary Triage Panel (where the alleged breach is of any other Regulation or a combination including Regulation 9).